adzejs/adze/docs/reference/configuration.md

 ## Filters

-Filters determine whether logs are allowed to print to the console/terminal based on their log level, [label](./modifiers.md#label), or [namespace](./modifiers.md#namespace--ns).
+Filters determine whether logs are allowed to print to the developer console/server based on their log level, [label](./modifiers.md#label), or [namespace](./modifiers.md#namespace--ns).
 When filtering levels, you can provide a [level selector](#levelselector) data type.